Testing Your App

 Custom Configuration

 You may want to use a custom configuration of DBOS for testing.
 For example, you likely want to test your application using an isolated development database.
-To do this, save your custom configuration to a file (for example, dbos-config.testing.yaml), load it, and pass it to the DBOS object used by your tests:
+To do this, simply pass a custom configuration into the DBOS constructor.

 def reset_dbos():